dycons/compose/README.md

       2. Run `yarn start` to compile the app.
       3. Continue development on your machine - changes will be mapped to the volume inside the container and reflected at http://127.0.0.1:3002

-## Researcher Portal + Researcher IdP
+## Researcher Portal + Researcher IdP + Katsu
-1. First make sure the services are running via `docker-compose up rp-keycloak`
+1. First make sure the services are running via `docker-compose up rp-keycloak katsu`.
 2. **Add test Realm:**
    1. Navigate to http://127.0.0.1:3002/auth/admin.
-   2. Login using the username and password: `admin` / `admin`
+   2. Login using the username and password: `admin` / `admin`.
    3. Add the test **Realm** by hovering over the "Master" label in the top left, and click "Add realm".
    4. Click "Select File" and choose the preconfigured realm at `../researcher-portal/keycloak/realms-export.json`.
 The name should be autofilled with `dycons-researcher-idp`.
    5. Click "Create" to finish.